BugsBuggy42/BugFoundry/README.md

 ## Compatibility
 * Unity version: 2021.3
 * The project is using URP – this should not affect the editor itself but the game uses a prefab with three basic objects in it and it should not be difficult to swap those out.
+* The project relies on Roslyn dlls, if you already have some of them in your project this will lead to problems that are a bit of a nightmare to resolve.